 Bob Puccini's passion for sports and competing has transcended across his professional career.
 Bob joined Mizuno USA in August 1995 as vice president and general manager of Mizuno’s diamond, athletic footwear and apparel and South America businesses.
 Just over a year later in October 1996, Bob was appointed President of Mizuno USA to oversee all operations in both the United States and South America.
 Subsequently, in 2002, he was appointed Chairman of Mizuno Canada Ltd. expanding his responsibilities to all Mizuno activities in the Western Hemisphere.
 In 2006, Bob was elected to the Board of Directors of Mizuno Corporation, Mizuno USA’s publicly traded parent company based in Osaka, Japan.
 Since that time, Bob's leadership has resulted in increasing growth for Mizuno USA across all sports categories.

-Before joining Mizuno USA, Bob served as president and CEO of Head Sports, Inc. in Boulder, Co. where he began as vice president and general manager of the summer sports division.
+Before joining Mizuno USA, Bob served as president and CEO of Head Sports, Inc. in Boulder, Colorado where he began as vice president and general manager of the summer sports division.
 Bob also worked for sporting goods manufacturer Adidas USA, Inc. as Vice President Marketing Communications and as Vice President Field Sales and Spalding Sports Worldwide, Inc. as business unit manager for golf products.
 He began his career with The Gillette Company in 1976 where he progressed from sales, to sales management and then into brand management over a seven year span.

-Bob earned a Bachelor of Science degree in Marketing from Fordham University in Bronx, N.Y. in 1976 where he attended on a baseball scholarship.
+Bob earned a Bachelor of Science degree in Marketing from Fordham University in Bronx, New York in 1976 where he attended on a baseball scholarship.
 He then completed his MBA from Pace University in New York in 1979.
 In 1999, he was honored as an inaugural inductee to the Eastchester High School Hall of Fame selected from the school’s hundred-year history.

 Bob has three posters in his office that convey his leadership values and his expectations for Mizuno USA: “Integrity”, “Pride”, and "Passion" expressed in Vince Lombardi’s “What it Takes to Be Number One.”